 Your HIS payment is calculated by multiplying your total years of creditable service at retirement by \$5.
 The minimum HIS payment is \$30 per month with six years of creditable service, and the maximum HIS payment is \$150 per month with 30 or more years of creditable service.

-Periods of employment during DROP participation cannot be used in the calculation of your HIS payment.
+Note: Periods of employment during DROP participation cannot be used in the calculation of your HIS payment as you are considered retired at the time you begin DROP participation.